 Step 1: Upload your videos

 Think about videos that would look good joined into one continuous video.
-This could mean similar color palettes, videos from only one event or trip, or videos with all the same people.
+This could mean similar color palettes, videos from one event or trip, or videos with the same people.

 Step 2: Arrange your videos/photos

 Rearrange your clips into the order you would like.
 Think about which clips work best next to each other and position them accordingly.
 You can drag the clips to reorder them and remove if you decide you don’t want them.

 In the left-hand menu, you can select the format you want your final video in (I chose 1:1 (Square), whether you want your video cropped or not (I chose to "Fit with Border"), and how long the photos in your montage should be.

 Step 3: Save your merged video

 Check out this simple merged video that I created in Kapwing:

-Because Kapwing is a website, you can use it on any phone, computer, Chromebook, or tablet.
+The convenience of a browser-based video editor means you can use it on any phone, computer, Chromebook, or tablet.
 It’s an excellent tool for bringing your creative slideshows to life!